-Section C: Social Stratification and Inequality

-4 Poverty, which can be absolute or relative, may affect some social groups more than others.

-(a) What is meant by the term absolute poverty ?
-[2] (b) Describe two reasons why individuals may find themselves in a poverty trap.
+NYA.
+3 Section C: Social Stratification and Inequality Section C: Social Stratification and Inequality 2 4 Poverty, which can be absolute or relative, may affect some social groups more than other mbridge.cc (a) What is meant by the term absolute poverty ?
+Se.co. (b) Describe two reasons why individuals may find themselves in a poverty trap.
 [4] (c) Explain why some social groups are more likely to experience poverty than others.
 [6] (d) To what extent is poverty a feature of modern industrial societies?
-[8] In all societies individuals have different amounts of status depending upon their social class.
-Social class can also affect the job an individual does and their employment opportunities. (a) What is meant by the term status ?
-[2]
+[8] 5 In all societies individuals have different amounts of status depending upon their social class.

-- (b) Describe two examples of social classes.
-[4] - (c) Explain how a person's employment opportunities may be affected by their social class.
-[6] - (d) To what extent is de-skilling a feature of employment in modern industrial societies?
-[8]
+(a) What is meant by the term status ?
+[2] (b) Describe two examples of social classes.
+[4] (c) Explain how a person's employment opportunities may be affected by their social class.
+[6]